-Since the late 1800s, Arab-Americans have been part of the social fabric in the United States and a great contributor to America’s success.
-Today, millions of Arab-Americans shaping the nation include the most diverse backgrounds from all walks of life: from elected leaders Chris Sununu and Donna Shalala to news anchors Diane Rehm, Hoda Kotb, and Jim Avila; from scientists Elias Zerhouni and Farouk al-Baz to fashion designers Joseph Abboud and Reem Acra; from business entrepreneurs Tony Fadell and Ray Irani to university presidents Nido Qubein and Fadlo Khuri; from CEOs Farouk Shamie and John Mack to sports stars Bobby Rahal and Khalid Khannouchi.
+Since the late 1800s, Arab-Americans have been part of the social fabric in the United States and have helped contribute to America’s economic, cultural, and political success.
+Today, millions of Arab-Americans shaping the nation come from diverse backgrounds and walks of life.
+They include: elected leaders Chris Sununu and Donna Shalala , to news anchors Diane Rehm, Hoda Kotb, and Jim Avila; scientists Elias Zerhouni and Farouk al-Baz , fashion designers Joseph Abboud and Reem Acra; Business entrepreneurs Tony Fadell and Ray Irani , university presidents Nido Qubein and Fadlo Khuri; CEOs Farouk Shamie and John Mack, sports stars Bobby Rahal and Khalid Khannouchi.

-The contributions of Arab-Americans to the American lifestyle are often gone unnoticed.
+The contributions of Arab-Americans to the American culture and lifestyle are often gone unnoticed.
 Khalil Gibran’s masterwork The Prophet was the top best-seller in the United States since its publication in 1923.
-Shortly following the arrival to the United States in 1895, Gibran enrolled in a school for immigrant children to learn English.
-The rich environment in Boston’s art and culture was an inspiration for Gibran who devoted his time to develop his skills in crafting creative drawings.
+Known for his visual artistry and masterful poetry and prose, Gibran gained a wide readership in both English and Arabic and remains one of the most beloved writers to this day.
+Shortly following the arrival to the United States in 1895 from Lebanon, Gibran enrolled in a school for immigrant children to learn English.
+The rich environment in Boston’s art and culture was an inspiration for Gibran who devoted his time to develop his skills in writing and crafting creative drawings.
 His teachers saw a bright future for the young talent and introduced him to the well-known artist, Fred Holland Day, who became a mentor to Gibran.

 Another impressive Arab-American voice in literature was Ameen Rihani.
 A successful poet and writer, Ameen Rihani captivated the minds of millions through verse and prose, both in Arabic and English.
 Rihani’s legacy lives on through his words, which signify a cultural bridge between the United States and the Arab World, bringing two lands closer together through art.
 His talents for speech-craft made him influential as a political activist.
 Rihani had the political acumen that enabled him to speak in support of ending the First World War.

-In the 20th century, Arab-Americans were active beyond literary field.
-Among prominent figures that shaped American history was Najeeb Halaby, the first pilot to successfully complete a transcontinental jet flight.
-Halaby was an influential government official, business man, and aviator whose history of personal exploration lead him to find success in a variety of fields.
+Najeeb Halaby was among the prominent figures that helped shape American history in In the 20th century.
+The first pilot to successfully complete a transcontinental jet flight, Najeeb Halaby, was an influential government official, business man, and aviator whose history of personal exploration led him to find success in a variety of fields.
 Halaby’s contribution to the world was one of greatness, transcending the typical boundaries and pioneering forward.
 Halaby went on to study at Stanford University and received a degree from Yale Law.
 He joined the Navy and fought oversees in World War II.
 His efforts later were recognized by the President of the United States and he was awarded a medal of honor.
 Halaby supported the creation of the Department of Transportation and served as the State Department advisor of aviation to King Ibn Saud.
 In addition, he served as the second administrator to the Federal Aviation Administration.

 Philip Habib assisted in the conflict zones of the 1950s, addressing the needs of the country during times of crisis.
 He served as the Ambassador to South Korea and the Undersecretary for Political Affairs.
 Most noteworthy, Habib worked tirelessly to free opposition leader Kim Dae-jung after he was kidnapped in 1973.
 Habib retired from the service after suffering a major heart attack.